-A negative net worth is bad because it essentially means that if you took everything you owned sold it and paid all of your debt, you would still owe money.
+A negative net worth is bad because it essentially means that if you took everything you own, sold it and paid all of your debt, you would still owe money.

 What should my net worth be for my age?

-Financial Samurai put together an amazing (that doesn’t even do it justice) post on The Average Net Worth for The Above Average Person.
+Financial Samurai put together an amazing post on The Average Net Worth for The Above Average Person.

 How should I calculate net worth?
-Excel?

 There are three ways you can calculate net worth: